CelesteGiraffe/Hardstuck-frontend/README.md

 - structured practice timers,
 - skill tracking,
 - training session logs,
-- and automatic MMR updates from a BakkesMod plugin.
+- and automatic MMR updates from a BakkesMod plugin (source: https://github.com/CelesteGiraffe/Hardstuck — plugin page stub: https://bakkesmod.org/plugins/Hardstuck).

 The goal is to treat Rocket League improvement like a fitness program: track training (input) and compare it to ranked results (output).